lnbcorp/sync/sync-app/backend/README.md

-# Sync Backend - Railway Deployment
+# Sync Backend - Render Deployment

 ## Overview
 This is the Node.js backend for the Sync audio streaming app.
 It handles: